DavidAntliff/PythonPackaging/README.md

           # ...

+### Installation for Developers

 A fresh virtualenv is recommended for each project.

-Developers, who have cloned this repository, install this package into their virtualenv for editing with:
+Developers install this package into their virtualenv for editing with:

     pip install --editable git+git@github.com:DavidAntliff/PythonPackaging.git#egg=PythonPackaging --process-dependency-links --src .

+Or using HTTPS:

+    pip install --editable git+https://github.com/DavidAntliff/PythonPackaging.git#egg=PythonPackaging  --process-dependency-links --src .

 Any dependencies will be fetched by `pip`.